 Current projects include using novel approaches based on high gradient strength diffusion tractography and high field strength functional MRI to resolve organizational details of cortical association networks and limbic networks (amygdala, hippocampus).
 The technologies are being developed as part of the NIH Human Connectome Project and involve collaborations with the Harvard Center for Brain Science and Athinoula A. Martinos Center for Biomedical Imaging.

-(2) Dysfunction in Neuropsychiatric and Neurodegenerative Illness (Example Pubs)
+(2) Dysfunction in Neurodegeneration and Neuropsychiatric Illness (Example Pubs)

 The human brain is fragile.
 Development of abnormal function in childhood or adolescence, or disruption in advanced aging leads to disorders of affect and cognition.
-Thus, in addition to the great intrinsic interest in unraveling how the human brain works, understanding how brains become disordered may shed light on neuropsychiatric and neurodegenerative disorders.
+Thus, in addition to the great intrinsic interest in unraveling how the human brain works, understanding how brains become disordered may shed light on neurodegenerative and neuropsychiatric disorders.

 (3) Deep Phenotyping in the Individual (Example Pubs)